 - Capsids are formed as single or double protein (capsomeres) shells and consist of only one or a few structural protein species.

-- Envelop: Some large virions possess glycoprotein envelop surrounding the capsid called envelopes.
-It is made up of two lipid layers (lipoprotein bilayer) that may contain material of host membrane or its own, it is not found in all viruses.
+Envelop: Some large virions possess glycoprotein envelopes surrounding the capsid called envelopes.
+It is made up of two lipid layers (lipoprotein bilayer) that may contain material of the host membrane or its own, it is not found in all viruses.
 The viruses are called enveloped e.g. influenza

 Structure of TMV (Tobacco mosaic virus): (The bacterial virus)